arrowHOME—US Scouting—BSA History

 Started in 1982 as Career Awareness Exploring, Learning for Life is a wholly-owned subsidiary of the BSA.
 It is a coed, classroom-based character education program for grades K-12.
 LFL members are not required to adhere to the Scout Oath or Law, and membership is open to any youth subject to the age restrictions.

-There is more information about BSA and its non-traditional programs on our Boy Scouts of America page.
+There is more information about BSA and its non-traditional programs on our Scouting America page.

 Uniforms